 Dimmers and Energy-Efficient Bulbs

 Dimmers can be tricky with today's LED and CFL (compact fluorescent) light bulbs.
-A lot of CFLs won't work with dimmers, and many LEDs won't give you full range of adjustment with old or standard dimmers.
+A lot of CFLs won't work with dimmers, and many LEDs won't give you a full range of adjustment with old or standard dimmers.
 To prevent problems, choose a new bulb that is fully dimmable and/or a dimmer that is designed to work with newer bulbs.
 You can still end up with some range limitations, but you might not notice a problem.
 In case you haven't noticed, CFLs are on the way out (with good reason), so it's best to choose products optimized for LED.